git-rbno/azure-aks-kubernetes-masterclass/05-Azure-Disks-for-AKS-Storage/05-02-PVC-ConfigMap-MySQL/README.md

 - Azure AKS provisions two types of storage classes well in advance during the cluster creation process
   - managed-premium
   - default-
 - We can leverage Azure AKS provisioned disk storage classes instead of what we created manually.
+-> så de har allerede gjort det klart til os.

 - **Question-2:** If that is the case why did we use custom storate class in previous section?
 - That is for us to learn the `kind: StorageClass` concept.